 Peer Tutoring for Library Research

 Free help is available for your research paper assignments.
 Peer Research Consultants are UMN students hired and trained by the Libraries to provide one-on-one help with finding sources, narrowing down a topic, developing a research question, and any other research-related need.
 Peer Research Consultants support undergraduate students of all levels and any major.
 Make an appointment at: z.umn.edu/prc.

 Student Academic Success Services

-Student Academic Success Services (SASS) works with students around five factors: active learning, study skills, self-awareness, life balance (including time management) and campus engagement.
-SASS offers courses for credit (search LASK) and provides one-on-one academic coaching for students.
-For questions, or to register for a coaching appointment email [email protected]
+Student Academic Success Services works with students around five factors: active learning, study skills, self-awareness, life balance (including time management) and campus engagement.
+Services include courses for credit (search OUE) and one-to-one academic coaching.
+For additional information: success.umn.edu.

 Student Writing Support Statement